 Chiang Mai is home to many first-time riders.
 The traffic is not chaotic, and easy to navigate through.
 The cost to rent a scooter or a motorbike is around 250 -1000 baht if you are looking for something simple.
 I recommend starting off with a scooter so you can get a feel for it.
 However, if you still feel uneasy then get on the back of someone that has had experience in riding and enjoy the ride!

 This is truly a shopper’s paradise!
-There is something for everyone; whether you are in search for the perfect crepe, or handmade trinkets to bring back home, the night bazaar is fun for the whole family.
+There is something for everyone; whether you are in search of the perfect crepe, or handmade trinkets to bring back home, the night bazaar is fun for the whole family.
 The markets open in the evening and close at midnight every day, rain or shine.
 Make sure to do your shopping at the night bazaar, and not on the islands.
 Yes, you can find some of the same items on the islands, but prices will be much higher!
 Take your time at the markets, and brush up on your bartering skills.
 Local Tip- The Saturday and Sunday night markets sell all handmade items and the prices are marked.

 Go on a beautiful journey through the jungle, and then chat with the locals at the Karen Village.
 You will be able to get a glimpse of what it truly means to live a simple life.
 Accommodations are basic, but the homestay family will do their best to make you feel comfortable.
 During your stay you will learn how the Karen hill tribes live off the land, and how kids can have fun without cable-television.
 This is for the true adventurers.
 Tip- Some of the villages have elephants living there too!

-The “Grand Canyon” of Thailand
+The “Grand Canyon” Of Thailand

 A truly picturesque sight that you should not miss!
 If you like swimming or jumping off cliffs, this is definitely the place for you.
 If you are looking for a relaxing place to read your book, this is also the place for you.
 Just rent a tube from one of the vendors, and get lost in a book.
 Getting there is quite simple, you can join a tour, or you can rent a motorbike and go on your own.
 The drive from Chiang Mai is nothing special, but canyon sure is.
 If you are planning on bringing your camera make sure that it has some kind of floatation device attached to it.
-I have seen, and heard of many unfortunate souls who have lost their gopro to the deep, dark water.
+I have seen and heard of many unfortunate souls who have lost their GoPro to the deep, dark water.

-Chai Lai Orchid, in Mae Wang is one of the few places that you can release a lantern outside of the normal celebration times.
-It is truly a magical experience, and can be shared with your entire family, or friends.
+Chai Lai Orchid, in Mae Wang, is one of the few places that you can release a lantern outside of the normal celebration times.
+It is truly a magical experience and can be shared with your entire family, or friends.
 They say that when you release a lantern you should make a wish, and if you watch it disappear in the sky your wish will come true.

 By far, one of the best massages I have ever had in my life!
 Many of the women were sent to jail after fighting back during a domestic violence dispute.
-During their time in prison, they learned skills such as nail art, and massaging.
+During their time in prison, they learned skills such as nail art and massage.
 There are several Women’s massage centers in Thailand, but all of them employ ex-prisoners.
 Support the cause while getting one of the best massages of your life.

-Doi Inthanon waterfalls
+Doi Inthanon Waterfalls

 Visit waterfalls in Chiang Mai’s beautiful cloud forest.
-This is not for swimming, but for lots of awesome instagram pictures.
-The waterfall is huge, and has multiple little falls surrounding it.
+This is not for swimming, but for lots of awesome Instagram pictures.
+The waterfall is huge and has multiple little falls surrounding it.
 The gushing water sends refreshing droplets to viewers.
 It is truly a magnificent sight that should not be missed.
 While there, take some time to view the other impressive sights at the national park.